 I’m a fan of the comic book from the beginning and I’m really proud to be playing Luke.
 He’s a cool character, likable, and ,like me, tends to try to make a joke when things get tense.

 Even though you have barely even appeared on screen so far, have you had a chance to compare the Fantastic Beasts and Walking Dead fanbases at all?

 Both are similar in the sense that before I was even on screen they were extremely welcoming, and would literally say “Welcome to the family” all the time.
 It’s quite lovely.

 How would Dan Fogler do in a real zombie apocalypse?

 Eh, I think I’d be good at defending myself for a while, but I ain’t a prepper.
-I’d most likely end up as that one really fun zombie that alive folks are cool with having around… as long as I don’t eat anyone. .)
+I’d most likely end up as that one really fun zombie that alive folks are cool with having around… as long as I don’t eat anyone.
+(Continues on next page.)

 Played by Lauren Ridloff (Broadway’s Children of a Lesser God).
 A seasoned survivor deft at using her senses to read people, situations, and trouble.
 Connie is deaf and uses American Sign Language (ASL) to communicate, as does Lauren in real life.